unioslo/zabbix-auto-config/README.md

 ## Source collectors

-As shown in the [Database](#database) section, source collectors are Python modules (files) that are placed in a directory defined by the option `source_collector_dir` in the `[zac]` table of the config file.
-Zabbix-auto-config will load all source collectors in the given directory.
+As outlined in the [Application](#application) section, source collectors are Python modules (files) that are placed in a directory defined by the option `source_collector_dir` in the `[zac]` table of the config file.
+Zabbix-auto-config will attempt to load all modules in the directory that are referenced in the configuration file by name.
+Modules that are referenced in the config but not found in the directory will be ignored.

 A source collector is a module that contains a function named `collect` that returns a list of `Host` objects.
 Zabbix-auto-config uses these host objects to create/update hosts in Zabbix.